branisHOUCHI/branisHOUCHI/README.md

 - 👋 Hi, I’m @branisHOUCHI
 - 👀 I’m interested in data science and coding
-- 🌱 I’m currently learning in universités or Perpignan -
+- 🌱 I’m currently learning in universités of Perpignan

 <!---
 branisHOUCHI/branisHOUCHI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.